Simple Chocolate Whipped Cream Frosting

 - Vanilla Extract: Use a high quality vanilla extract, not imitation.

 You can use this in place of any frosting for cakes, cupcakes, or brownies!
-Try adding this Chocolate Whipped Cream Frosting on top of my Traditional Butter Pound Cake!
+Try adding this Chocolate Whipped Cream Frosting on top of my Traditional Butter Pound Cake Loaf!

 No, don’t use cane sugar in place of powdered sugar.
 You need the powdered sugar in this recipe to fluff up the frosting so it’s more frosting-like.
-If you use cane sugar, you’ll just end up with incredibly rich (too rich!) whipped cream!
+If you use cane sugar, you’ll just end up with whipped cream.
+The powdered sugar helps make this more frosting-like.

 You do need some kind of mixer for this recipe.
 That can be a stand mixer with the whisk attachment or hand mixer will also work.
 Whipping whipped cream by hand is very time consuming and difficult, especially for this much!
 Use whichever mixer you prefer, both will work just fine!